 Well, that was the list of the top 5 High-Interest Savings Account In Canada right now and the daily interest rates they offer.

 Besides the fact that all of these HISA options in Canada offer much higher interest rates and that your deposits are insured by the CDIC, some of them do have unique offers too.

 Tangerine, for instance, offers its new customers a cash bonus, while some others (including some of the credit unions) offer a referral program that you can take advantage of to boost your balance.
 The choice is yours to make.

-If you found this article helpful, please share it on social media so that others can benefit from the content too!
+Thanks for reading.
+If you found this article helpful, please share it on social media.
 Also, let me know your thoughts and comments below.